puppetlabs/puppet-docs/source/pe/3.1/overview_whats_new.markdown

 *  *Account Lockout*

 Security against brute force attacks has been improved by adding an account lockout mechanism.
 User accounts will be locked after ten failed login attempts.
-This occurs whether the user is using the command line or the console to attempt login.
+This occurs whether the user is using the console or basic auth on the command line to attempt login.
 Accounts can only be unlocked by an admin user.

+* *Security Patches*

+    A number of vulnerabilities have been addressed in PE 3.1.0.
+For details, check the [release notes](appendix.html#release-notes).

 ### Version 3.0.1